 Bilingual Community Liaison

-**NOTE: If you are applying Early Action or Early Decision, please have these supporting documents to your counselor before school begins in Sept.
+**NOTE: If you are applying Early Action or Early Decision, please have these supporting documents to your counselor by early October.

 Make sure the school you are applying to requires a Counselor Letter of Recommendation.
 Some do not.
-Download the forms below.
-The recommendation will not be written until your counselor has received all of the documents listed below.
 Please plan ahead and give your counselor and teacher(s) at least 3 weeks prior to your deadline to write the letter.

-Outside Recommender Form: Give this form to a person in the community who can speak on your behalf.
+Outside Recommender Form: Give this form to a person in the community who can speak on your behalf (optional).

-Teacher Evaluation Form: Give this form to a teacher who is NOT writing a formal recommendation for you.
+Teacher Evaluation Form: Give this form to a teacher who is NOT writing a formal recommendation for you (optional).

 Feel free to contact your counselor if you have any questions about this process.